-- 1. Date of announcement Tuesday, 25th August 2020 - 2.
+- 1. Date of announcement Wednesday, 30th June 2021 - 2.
 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.

 Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2020, these documents will be available on reasonable notice by application to:
+For the year ended 31 March 2021, these documents will be available on reasonable notice by application to:

-Paul Widdowson (Clerk), 69 Dukes Drive, Halesworth, Suffolk, IP19 8DR Tel.
-No. 01986 872114 commencing on Monday 31st August 2020 and ending on Friday 9th October 2020
+Paul Widdowson (Clerk and Responsible Finance Officer), 69, Dukes Drive, Halesworth, Suffolk.
+IP19 8DR Telephone: 01986 872114 Email: bramfieldandthoringtonclerk@gmail.com commencing on Thursday, 1st July 2021 and ending on Friday 20th August 2021